fishinwind/workshop/rst/Block_1/class-5.rst

 Lists
 =====
-A :py:class:`list` is a collection of other objects.
+A :py:obj:`list` is a collection of other objects.
 You can create lists directly using brackets (``[ ]``), or they can be created from other objects.